 Raking the lawn once the ground has dried from winter snow or storms helps with identifying spots in your lawn.
 Spring raking provides extra help with gathering fall leaves and grass that did not survive the winter.
 Raking also loosens matted grass, which helps promote new growth.

 Early Spring is an ideal time for applying eco-friendly alternatives to chemical fertilizers, such as mulching or natural compost.
 These two alternatives are great ways to help return nutrients back into your landscape and help thicken your grass.
 There are also chemical-free alternatives to standard herbicides such as vinegar and essential oils.

-[ Find more tips on how to grow a healthy lawn without chemicals here. ]
+You can find more tips on how to grow a healthy lawn without chemicals here.

 If you choose to get rid of weeds and pesky crabgrass without chemicals, we recommend using a small spade or removal tool.
 Thatching, seeding, and cutting your lawn at a higher level are other surefire ways to help minimize weeds.

 Once the snow melts or your lawn dries out, it is time to examine your lawn and find thin and bare patches that need repair.
 Add compost to these areas before adding grass seed to promote growth.